 - A) All non-essential outdoor lighting fixtures for non-residential uses, including lighting for parking areas, signs, displays and aesthetic lighting shall be turned off after business hours. - B) Only lighting needed for safety or security may remain lit after close of business, in which case the lighting shall be reduced to the minimum level necessary. - C) Automatic shut-off fixtures, auto-dimming to adjust lighting based on ambient lighting and the use of as little lighting as necessary without creating safety issues is encouraged. - j) Signs.
-[Both Townships and Villages] All signs in the Mixed Use Overlay shall comply with the requirements of Chapter #### of the Township/Village code. - h) Utilities, Water and Drainage.
-[Both Townships and Villages] - 1) All developments shall be served by central water and sewer systems. - 2) Dry detention basins are prohibited in all subareas. - 3) All stormwater basins shall be wet basins and aeration devices may be required.
-Bioretention basins, or rain gardens, may be used only when approved by [the Township Trustees/Village Council]. - 4) All stormwater requirements must also comply with the Ohio Department of Natural Resources Rainwater and Land Development Handbook, the [Fairfield County or Village's] Subdivision Regulations, the Fairfield County Soil Erosion and Stormwater Regulations [for Townships], and any applicable requirements of the Community's Engineer. - 5) A comprehensive regional stormwater plan for each sub area is encouraged. - i) Accessory Structures.
-[Both Townships and Villages] - 1) In all Subareas, Accessory Structures for all uses, except for those on individual lots or parcels shall be identified on and constructed in accordance with an approved Development Plan. - 2) Accessory Structures must comply with the architectural requirements in Section #### and all setback requirements in this overlay.
+[Townships] All signs in the Mixed Use Overlay shall comply with the requirements of Chapter #### of the Township code.

+h) Utilities, Water and Drainage.
+[Townships]

+- 1) All developments shall be served by central water and sewer systems. - 2) Dry detention basins are prohibited in all subareas. - 3) All stormwater basins shall be wet basins and aeration devices may be required.
+Bioretention basins, or rain gardens, may be used only when approved by [the Township Trustees]. - 4) All stormwater requirements must also comply with the Ohio Department of Natural Resources Rainwater and Land Development Handbook, the [Fairfield County] Subdivision Regulations, the Fairfield County Soil Erosion and Stormwater Regulations [for Townships], and any applicable requirements of the Community's Engineer. - 5) A comprehensive regional stormwater plan for each sub area is encouraged.

+i) Accessory Structures.
+[Townships]

+- 1) In all Subareas, Accessory Structures for all uses, except for those on individual lots or parcels shall be identified on and constructed in accordance with an approved Development Plan. - Accessory Structures must comply with the architectural requirements in Section #### and all setback requirements in this overlay.
 All Accessory Structures shall be located behind the front plane of the Principal Building.
 Sheds in all zoning districts that are 100 square feet or less are exempt from these requirements.